 The last thing I found turned out to be the sort of coincidence I was hoping to find, even though it had nothing to do with my dream.
 It turns out that Timothy Leary wrote a book in 1965 entitled, “Psychedelic Prayers.”
 It was a small volume consisting of 55 poems about his LSD experiences that was organized in the same format as the Chinese mystical classic known as the “Tao-Te Ching.”
 This was particularly shocking to me because my fourth book released in 2015 (exactly 50 years after Leary’s work) was also modeled after the Tao-Te Ching.
 The title of my book is “Liber Tao” and it contains 81 poems based on my insights as a Professional Psychic Counselor in NYC.
 The synchronicity of the two of us writing pretty much the same kind of book without my having any foreknowledge of his effort is quite remarkable, or is it?
 Did it happen merely because our minds were alike in some way, or did I actually share a moment in his mind?

-It may also be I’m over dramatizing this and my experience wasn’t all that unusual.
-Perhaps everyone has the Universal Mind occasionally barge in on his or her little world and it’s no big deal, just a cosmic hiccup to be eventually misunderstood or forgotten altogether; unless of course enlightenment is in the cards for one of the involved parties?
+Of course I could be over dramatizing this and my experience wasn’t all that unusual.
+Perhaps everyone has the Universal Mind occasionally barge in on his or her little world and it’s no big deal?
+Just another cosmic hiccup to be eventually misunderstood or forgotten altogether, unless of course enlightenment is in the cards for one of the involved parties?
 Now I certainly wouldn’t assume that any potential enlightenment would have necessarily been just for me because Mr. Leary is dead.
 Without getting into a serious Quantum debate, I certainly concede the possibility that Timothy Leary could very well be just as real wherever he is as I am right here and now.
 On the other hand, it may not even really be about a man once known as Timothy Leary or a “long-legged leaping gnome like myself” (as the song lyric goes).
-Perhaps this glitch in the Matrix I experienced is really hinting at a much bigger connection, infinitely bigger; like for example, God… Existence… Tao?
+Perhaps this glitch in the Matrix I experienced is really hinting at a much bigger connection, infinitely bigger; like for example, God……or….. …….maybe even the Tao?